ryan-mcclue/ryan-mcclue/src/emb-interview.md

 Varies across each MCU.
 First does Power-On-Reset (POR) which checks if voltage and clocks ok.
 The system cannot turn on instantly as components have power ramp-up time for voltage to stabilise.
+Will then jump to reset exception handler at reset vector which for cortex-m4 is 0x04, i.e.

 Explicit:
 Set stack and CPU registers